 What about planting seeds?
 What do you plant yours in?
 You could probably spend hundreds of dollars a year on seed starting.
 Or you could spend almost nothing.
 You might fall somewhere in the middle.

 I personally don’t spend hundreds on seed starting pots and trays.
-I am also not a complete Do-it-your-selfer.
-I like to reuse when possible, but I also like the convenience and consistency of store-bought pots.
+Although I don’t spend a lot, I am also not a complete Do-it-your-selfer.
+It’s good to reuse when possible, but I also like the convenience and consistency of store-bought pots.

 Wherever you fall on the spectrum, it never hurts to have more funds to buy fun seeds to try.
 I love to buy seeds from Baker Creek Heirloom Seeds here in Missouri.
 They have some interesting varieties and sell all heirloom seeds.
 To learn more about the different types of seeds (heirloom, hybrid, GMO, etc.), take a look over here.

 Now onto some ideas for DIY pots for your seedlings.
 Just like with everything else in gardening, it’s best to experiment to see what works for you.
 You may try some of these seed starting containers and love them.
 Or, you may not have any luck.
 Since these can all be made from things around the house, think about testing out multiple types of containers when starting seeds.
 If you’re new to starting seeds, take a look at my step by step guide to starting seeds.

 Newspaper for Seed Starting Containers: